The Turkish harpist (Manuchehri): Historical background

 Manuchehri's patron, after whom he took his pen-name Manuchehri, Manuchehr son of Qabus, was ruler of the region of Tabaristan, also known as Mazandaran, on the south side of the Caspian Sea.
 Manuchehr was not completely independent, but was a vassal of Sultan Mahmud of Ghazni (d.
 1030).
 The title Espahbad or Espahbod was given to an army commander or minor ruler not directly appointed by the Sultan, but who was a vassal like Manuchehr or his father.
 The title goes back to pre-Islamic times.

 Manuchehr died c.
 1030, so the poem was evidently written therefore before this date.
-Sometime after Manuchehr's death, Manuchehri migrated to Ghazni (in present day Afghanistan) where he became a court poet to Mahmud's son, Mas'ud I of Ghazni.
+Sometime after Manuchehr's death, Manuchehri migrated to Ghazni (in present-day Afghanistan) where he became a court poet to Mahmud's son, Masʽud I.

 The poem was written to celebrate Mehrgān (also pronounced Mehregān or Mehragān), an autumn festival dating back to pre-Islamic times which is held 195 days after the spring festival of Nowruz.